Long-distance relationships fail for several reasons. But there are ways to work around most of them.

 While you can try and work on some issues, sometimes the relationship has run its course.

-For example, if you are fighting because of misunderstanding is, you’re going to work on your communication.
+For example, if you are fighting because of misunderstandings, you need to work on your communication.
 If you’re struggling with the lack of physical intimacy, you can visit each other more frequently.

-A common problem that people come across in the relationship is the loss or a decrease of intimacy.
-Often, people refer to a reduced frequency in physical contact and particularly sex.
+A common problem that people come across in a long-distance relationship is the lack or decrease of intimacy.
+Often, people refer to a reduced frequency in physical contact and particularly of sex.
 There is also an expectation of emotional fulfilment.

 Long-distance relationships fail when a couple treat it as a complete romantic relationship.
 The romantic relationship includes physical affection, closeness, intimacy.
 Without it, it’s not a full relationship.
 While it’s ok for a short period, if it lasts longer, it can damage your relationship.

-Physical touch reassures you that your relationship is going well and it also can let you know when there’s a problem.
+Physical touch reassures you that your relationship is going well and lets you know whenever is a problem.
 Lack of physical contact makes it hard to navigate your long-distance relationship.
-The only way to maintain the emotional connection and understanding is with effective communication (article).
+The only way to maintain the emotional connection and understanding is with effective communication.